US Equities navigating trade uncertainty and fear of global recession.

 Meanwhile, the volatility index (VIX) continues its upward movement, closing over 27 yesterday - above last week's close of 23.37, and notably above the two monthly closes so far this year (16.43 in January, and 19.63 in February).

 So let's now turn our attention to the charts to study price movement by looking at our trend lines and oscillators (the Socrates Energy Model and Stochastic, see more information below the charts).
-When yiu step back from the Daily view into the Weekly and Monthly view you can see the markets are testing areas of support and are at risk of losing momentum for a relatively extended period.
+When you step back from the Daily view into the Weekly and Monthly view you can see the markets are testing areas of support and some might be at risk of losing momentum for a relatively extended period.
 The coming days and weeks will be key.

 The Energy Model oscillator is positioned at the bottom of the chart with green or red bars and a moving average (white line).
-When you see a spike of a green bar above its own moving average, it could be a sign the market is at risk of losing momentum, which could mean a change in direction is ahead.
+When you see consecutive spikes of green bars above its moving average it could be a sign the market is at risk of losing momentum ahead, which could mean a change in direction approaching.

 When studying price charts in the Socrates Platform, it can also be helpful to pay close attention to trend lines as a visual reference for where levels of technical support and resistance may exist.
 Pro and Enterprise users can access our auto-generated technical lines from our computer models.